robindavidgames/ci-project04/README.md

 #### Broken Static Files

 On the deployed site, I noticed that my static files were no longer working - my CSS file and favicon.

+### Updating and Deleting Posts

+When creating code to update a recipe, I create a class view with GET and POST methods, in order to create a form, prepopulate it with existing content, and then allow the user to submit the corrections.
+However, the form continually didn't work.
+Upon submission, it would check is_valid, and the check would fail because the slug needed to be unique.
+However, the slug was never unique because the original recipe that is being edited has the same slug.
+This bug persisted for some time until I went to student support, who were about to show me the UpdateView class, as explained [here](https://www.geeksforgeeks.org/class-based-generic-views-django-create-retrieve-update-delete/).

+This allowed me to reduce 60 lines of buggy code to:

+    class EditRecipe(UpdateView):
+        model = Recipe
+        form_class = RecipeForm
+        template_name = 'edit_post.html'
+        success_url = '/'

+It also allowed me to use DeleteView to achieve something similar with the code for deleting a recipe.

 ## Setup and Deployment